inobulles/aqua-linux/README.md

 ### git-ssh
 Use SSH link as origin for cloning git repos.
+Note that this argument will be completely useless for 99% of people, so no point in using it if you don't understand it.

 ### help
 Print out the contents of the `README.md` (this) file.